LowellMakesCPP/FocusStacking/README.md

 ## LowelMakes CPP Course Project: FocusStacking

 ### Purpose
 The output of this program will be an STL file, which is an established vector based 3D file format.
 The input will be a series of photos (focus stack), of an object identified on the electron microscope.
-The intention is so that items of interest found with the electron microscope, can then be exported as an STL file which will can then be 3D printed.
+The intention is so that items of interest found with the electron microscope, can then be exported as an STL file used for 3d printing or further 3d modeling.

 ### Project Components